noflo/noflo-runtime-base/README.md

 ## Changes

 * 0.10.5 (git master)
-  - Added `runtime.component` lifecycle event `setsource` when component sources are modified via the protocol.
+  - Added `runtime.component` lifecycle event `updated` when component sources are modified via the protocol.
+Can be used to persist changes
+  - Added `runtime.graph` lifecycle event `updated` when a graph is modified via the protocol.
 Can be used to persist changes
 * 0.10.4 (December 1st 2018)
   - Typo fix for registering a main graph
 * 0.10.3 (December 1st 2018)